Some influencers spark backlash after using protests as backdrop for their content - KEYT | KCOY

 ‘A lot of people do this kind of stuff’

-Mike Metzler, a digital marketing manager, characterized the type of behavior exhibited by Shettsel and others as “influencer opportunism.”
+Mike Metzler, a digital marketing manager, characterized the type of behavior exhibited by Schatzel and others as “influencer opportunism.”

 “When you’re an influencer and ‘making content’ is your job, you can begin to view every experience and part of your life as a ‘possible’ piece of content,” Metzler told CNN over Twitter.
 “This becomes a habit and a way of life for many influencers.
 But the truth is, not everything needs to be content, and there are certain situations where you really need to pause and read the room.”